sjtower/super-lunk-world/notes.md

 1. you do not need to preserve %ls present in the original string
 1. Falling platforms now trigger when a PB is on them & when another FP hits it

+# Setups
+1. If you want a corpse on bramble, place FP with pots/rocks on top around the enemy so they won't damage jump away

 ### Room counts